sbose78/nodejs-ex/README.md

 make run-ci
 ```

-- A developer typically needs a CD pipeline to build and push images to a registry.
-The CD pipeline, defined as a Tekton Pipeline, has been added to [build/cd/](../e2e/build/cd)

-To setup your CI, run
+To setup your CD pipeline, run
 ```
 make setup-cd
 ```